Chaotic human simulation—Pinnacle of scientific achievements.

 Both computing methods, analog and binary, have advantages and disadvantages.

 • There is no contradiction between these methods.
-Any binary description can be described analgesically and vice versa.
+Any binary description can be described analytically and vice versa.
 The premise is that the brain works with mathematical tools, and all thoughts, emotions, memories, senses, and even the subconscious have a mathematical expression.
 A combination of analog and binary computing, while effectively dividing roles between them as needed, seems optimal.
 (Quite similar to the two types of cores in modern CPU processors)

 The five primary senses are analog.
 On this topic, you will find consensus among scientists.